vichalder/Deliver/Code/Files/README.md

    - `deviceId` variable with a unique ID for this device
 4. Flash the code to your ESP32 device.

-#### Cortex-M4

-1. Set up your Cortex-M4 development environment (e.g., STM32CubeIDE).
-2. Import the `device_code/cortex_m4/cortex_m4_gnss.c` file into your project.
-3. Install and configure the required libraries:
-   - STM32 HAL
-   - LwIP
-   - minmea
-4. Update the following in the code:
-   - `SERVER_IP` macro with your backend server's IP address or domain
-   - `SERVER_PORT` macro with your backend server's port (default is 3000)
-   - `DEVICE_ID` macro with a unique ID for this device
-5. Compile and flash the code to your Cortex-M4 device.

-## Deployment

-### Frontend Deployment (Netlify)

-1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)

-2. Connect your repository to Netlify:
-   - Sign up or log in to [Netlify](https://www.netlify.com/)
-   - Click "New site from Git"
-   - Choose your repository
-   - Configure build settings:
-     - Base directory: `frontend`
-     - Build command: `npm run build`
-     - Publish directory: `build`

-3. Environment Variables:
-   - In Netlify dashboard, go to Site settings > Build & deploy > Environment
-   - Add any required environment variables

-The site will automatically deploy when you push changes to your repository.

-Note: The frontend is configured to handle client-side routing through the `netlify.toml` configuration file.

 ## Features

 - Real-time device tracking